hemidactylus/flaskbiblio/README.md

 BetterConversions
 > Also make the request-to-arguments and form-to-request conversions more uniform
 > and streamlined.

-Similarity
-> Outsource the similar-thing issue completely to a separate module,
-> and perhaps implement digram vector space for more sensible behaviour.

 Deploy
 > Deploy on a real server (apache, nginx, lighty, etc)